 In addition to the Hop on Hop off boat tours, there are others Sightseeing Boat Tours in Stockholm *for which you can also book tickets through Get Your Guide and avoid waiting in Stockholm.

 If your Stockholm on one City or Theme Tour * want to experience, then there is a large selection of tour options.

 Stockholm Hotels * You can book through our partner booking.com at this link.
 If you Accommodation in or near Gamla Stan * seek, you will find it here.
 Especially smart and affordable is the night on the AF Chapman *, the three-master in the port of Stockholm.
 If you stay in hostels, you will find a cheap option here.

-Source: own research on site.
+Source: On-site research.
 We financed this stay in Stockholm ourselves.
-We thank Visit Stockholm for their support with the City Card.
+We would like to thank Visit Stockholm for supporting us with the City Card.